Services Pricing Work Studio Team Blog Contact Start a project

 That is the real test.
 Can someone recognize you before they see the logo?

+Trend-driven logos age fast because they borrow their appeal from a cultural moment instead of building it into the mark itself — so when the moment passes, the logo expires with it.
 Every era has a logo costume.
 Gradients.
 Geometric sans serifs.
 Friendly blobs.
 Heritage seals.
 Hyper-minimal wordmarks.
-The costume changes, but the temptation remains the same: to borrow cultural freshness instead of building proprietary memory.
+The costume changes, but the temptation stays the same: to rent cultural freshness rather than build proprietary memory.

 Fashion is not evil.
-It can make a brand feel current.
-But when a logo is built entirely from fashion, it ages at the speed of the trend it copied.
+It can make a brand feel current, and looking current is a real advantage.
+The danger is dependence.
+When a logo is built entirely from fashion, it ages at the exact speed of the trend it copied, and every competitor who copied the same trend looks like a sibling rather than a rival.

 The goal is not universal love.
+Universal love usually means the mark is inoffensive, and inoffensive is forgettable.
 The goal is usable memory.

 A good logo does not end the branding process.
 It begins it.
 It gives the company a repeatable sign, a small ritual of recognition, a mark that gathers meaning each time the business keeps its promise.